mateuszbieniek/ezplatform-database-health-checker/README.md

 *Fixing corruption will modify your database!
 Always perform the database backup before running this command!*

+All Content's location will be checked for subitems, before removing it.
+In the case of existing subitems, you will be presented with an option to swap location with a different one, so subitems are preserved.

 ```
 php -d memory_limit=-1 bin/console ezplatform:database-health-check --siteaccess=db-checker
 ```